microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 Before starting the detailed tutorial regarding how to label your document.
 Let's have a quick tour of the Labeling UX application.
 Labeling UX application basically consist of three pane:

 - **Label Canvas** (Middle part of application)
-  This is where you perform specifying label value and inspect label value of your document.
+  - This is where you perform specifying label value and inspect label value of your document.
-  On the top-left corner of label canvas, there is a "Region" button, which provide you to draw region for specifying label value of an area in the document.
+  - On the top-left corner of label canvas, there is a "Region" button, which allow you to draw region for specifying label value of an area in the document.
-  On the top right corner, there is a layer filter icon which allows you to toggle "Text", "Table" and "Selection mark" layer.
+  - On the top right corner, there is a layer filter icon, which allows you to toggle "Text", "Table" and "Selection mark" layer.
-  On the bottom-center, there is a page control tool which allow you to switch to a different page of document.
+  - On the bottom-center, there is a page control tool, which allow you to switch to a different page of document.
-  On the bottom-right corner, there is a set of tool for you to zoom in/zoom-out/zoom to fit and rotate the document.
+  - On the bottom-right corner, there is a set of tool for you to zoom in/zoom-out/zoom to fit and rotate the document.
 - **Document gallery** (left pane)
-  This is where all the thumbnails of your documents would be displayed.
-By clicking on thumbnail of document, you can switch the document rendered in the label canvas.
+  - This is where all the thumbnails of your documents would be displayed.
+  - By clicking on thumbnail of document, you can switch the document rendered in the label canvas.
-  While hovering on the thumbnail of your document, a "Delete" icon would be displayed.
-If you would like to delete the document, you could click on the icon.
-Notice that the document and its corresponding `ocr.json` and `labels.json` will be deleted as well.
+  - While hovering on the thumbnail of your document, a "Delete" icon would be displayed for you to delete a document.
+Notice that the deletion will not only delete the document file but also delete its corresponding `ocr.json` and `labels.json from `Server/data` folder.
 - **Label Pane** (right pane)
+  - This is where all label keys and label values are displayed.
-  This is where you can create label key and view all the label key you have created as well as assigning label value to a label key or inspect the label value of a label key.
+  - You could create label key and assign label value to a label key in this pane.

 ![Sample Label UX_introduction of three pane](https://user-images.githubusercontent.com/73906265/213135865-791f1e8e-66c0-44ae-95f2-848cb104f52c.png)

 To label a document is to assign key-value pairs for a document.
 For example, if there is text `Due date: 12/15/2021` in your document, you might want to create a label key `Due date` and assign label value `12/15/2021` to it.
 With that said, to label a document consists of three main actions:

-- Creating label key
+- Creating a label key
-- Specify the label value
+- Specifying label value
 - Assigning the specified label value to a label key

-In this section, how each action could be performed with one or several approaches using Labeling UX application will be elaborated.
+In this section, how each action could be performed using Labeling UX application will be elaborated.

 Notice that table labeling is more complex and will be explained in a separate topic at the end of this section.